abdibrokhim/nextgen-o1/TUTORIAL.md

 ### Try what you have built so far:

 * [PrepAlly AI Coding Interview Prep](https://github.com/abdibrokhim/ai-coding-interviewer), it helps candidates prepare for coding interviews.
+Put a star on it! ⭐️
 * [HumanAIze AI text tool](https://humanaize.vercel.app/), it's absolutely FREE! 🎉 and The smartest AI humanizer.
+Put a star on it! ⭐️
 * [AI Sticker Maker Platform](https://ai-sticker-maker.vercel.app/) on [HuggingFace Spaces](https://huggingface.co/spaces/AI-ML-API-tutorials/ai-sticker-maker) 🚀.
 You can print them and make your life funnier.
+Put a star on it! ⭐️
 * [Chrome Extension](https://github.com/TechWithAbee/Building-a-Chrome-Extension-from-Scratch-with-AI-ML-API-Deepgram-Aura-and-IndexDB-Integration) to Read Aloud the text on the webpage.
+Put a star on it! ⭐️
 * Not a subscriber?
 Download Loom Videos for free using [lovido.lol](https://lovido.lol/).
-[Open Source](https://github.com/abdibrokhim/loom-dl-web/), put a star on it! ⭐️
+[Open Source](https://github.com/abdibrokhim/loom-dl-web/).
+Put a star on it! ⭐️

 ## Bonus

-*[Uncensored]*: Founders video; Y Combinator Winter 2025 batch [be a Patron](https://www.patreon.com/collection/861737)
+[Uncensored]: Founders video.
+Y Combinator Winter 2025 batch.
+[Watch it here](https://www.patreon.com/collection/861737).
+Startup [PaperAI](https://paperai.pro).

 if you need someone to guide you through the challenges? i’m here to help; [Book a Call](https://topmate.io/abdibrokhim/1291447)